jindrichmynarz/dissertation/parts/full_text_search.md

 * Elasticsearch interactions are done via the `elastisch` library.
 * Extensive configuration in EDN.
 * Produces results in EDN.

+* Use an asymmetric similarity metric for prices.
+Lower-priced contracts are preferred.
 -->

 We chose Elasticsearch^[<https://www.elastic.co/products/elasticsearch>] because of its expressive query DSL that allows us to formulate complex matchmaking queries.

+Elasticsearch Query DSL

 The use of full-text search engines was motivated by the substantial share of textual data in public procurement data.
 For example, the temporal or the spatial dimensions of public contracts is described by literals in dates and postal addresses.